 We usually use 1 column, 1:2 column, 1:2:1 column and 1:3 column formats because they look good on all devices and email field is limited by some borders – it looks aesthetic.
+Please also keep in mind that some of the templates are not available in the free plan.
 Meanwhile, a full-width format is a lil bit harder to design and it kinda occupies the whole display.

 Anyway, you’re an email artist now, and it’s up to you what to choose.
 Click on the desired template and then ‘Next’.